jeff-160/CrowJS/documentation.md

 ---

 ## Function-like macros
-Functions like an object-like macro, but takes in an arbitrary number of arguments.
+Behaves like an object-like macro, but takes in an arbitrary number of arguments.

 Input:
 ```javascript